Crock Pot Cheeseburger French Fries with Special Sauce is a reimagined, totally tasty take on classic burgers and fries!

 Crock-Pot-Cheeseburger-French-Fries-iowagirleats-04

-Once the beef is cooked bake frozen french fries in any cut (I used spiral cut – whee!) according to package directions then generously sprinkle with homemade gluten-free seasoned salt while they’re hot from the oven.
+Once the beef is ready, bake frozen french fries according to package directions – whatever cut you like best.
+Sprinkle them with homemade gluten-free seasoned salt while they’re hot from the oven then toss to coat.
 This makes such a difference taste-wise – so yummy!

 You could also make your own french fries using regular potatoes and the method shown in this recipe.

 baked french fries on a baking sheet